blackruffy/jroot/README.md

 JROOT is a Java binding for the [ROOT](https://root.cern.ch).
 JROOT provides you a lot of interfaces to the ROOT objects from Java.
 Take a look at the [Javadoc](http://java-root.appspot.com/javadoc_v0.5/index.html) to see which ROOT objects are supported.

 Note that JROOT is under development.
-Please be casefull before using JROOT in your project.
+You need to do enough tests before using JROOT in your project.

 ## Javadoc